January 28 – February 3, 2017

 AJ I’ve never been to foreign country.
 I hope to go to Philippine first and I’m looking forward to seeing you again in Philippine.

 It was the best souvenir from this trip.

-Planning for this trip months before, I was compelled to choose Asakusa as my home in Tokyo for a week.
+Planning for this trip months before, I was compelled to choose Asakusa as my home base in Tokyo for a week.
 I belatedly knew the reasons.
 I experienced the hospitality of its people, their culture and traditions, the vibrancy and brilliance of their city.
 More significantly, I had a local host who was close to my heart and it was a place after my own (conflicted) old urbanite heart.